-3. LOANS
+LOANS

-a.
-Direct Subsidized Loans-
+No. 01 - Direct Subsidized Loans

 Loans made to eligible undergraduate students, as determined by the FAFSA, to help cover the costs of higher education.
-The school determines the amount a student can borrow.
-The U.S. Department of Education pays the interest on this loan while the student is in school at least half-time, for the first six months after a student leaves school, and during a period of deferment.
+The U.S. Department of Education pays the interest on this loan while the student is in school at least half-time, for the first six months after a student leaves school, and during a period of deferment

-b.
-Direct Unsubsidized Loans-
+No. 02 - Direct Unsubsidized Loans

 Loans made to eligible undergraduate, graduate, and professional students.
 The student does not have to demonstrate financial need to be eligible.
-The school determines the amount a student can borrow.
 The student is responsible for paying the interest during all periods.
 The interest accrues on this loan during all periods, including a student's grace period.

-c.
-Direct PLUS Loans-
+No. 03 - Direct PLUS Loans

 Loans made to graduate or professional students and parents of dependent undergraduate students to help pay for educational expenses not covered by financial aid.
 The U.S. Department of Education is the lender and graduate/ professional students or parents must not have an adverse credit history.
 Most schools require graduate/ professional students and parents to submit a PLUS Loan Application on www. studentloans.gov.
-Some schools have different application processes.

-4. SCHOLARSHIPS
+SCHOLARSHIPS